The Safest and Most Dangerous Places in Garza County, TX: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Garza County is $917 per year, which is $453 more than the national average and $362 more than Texas's state average.
-Below we compare counties similar to Garza County:
+The overall cost of crime per resident in Garza County is $917 per year, which is $453 more than the national average and $362 more than Texas's state average.
+The comparison below uses counties similar to Garza County:

 • In Potter County, TX, crime costs $783 per person, which is $134 less than in Garza County.